 Here’s the good news: people who want to learn Python have more resources than ever before.
 But that can also make it challenging to sift through the books, courses, video tutorials, and other resources.

 And not everyone has the same learning style—a class that works for one person might not fit another.
 Before jumping into the best resources to learn Python, let’s talk about some key questions you should ask yourself first.

 Don’t invest in books, courses, or boot camps until you can answer these three questions:

 - Why do you want to learn Python?

 - What’s your coding level?

 Start with your goal.
-Ask yourself why do you want to learn it?
+Ask yourself, why do you want to learn it?
 Do you want to learn it because you want to change careers?
-Or because you have an idea for a great app that you want to design yourself?
+Or because you have an idea for a great website that you want to create yourself?
 Do you want to add coding to your resume to get a job in an industry that hires people with programming skills?